NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

 # Prerequisites:

-Please follow instructions in the apps/sample_apps/deepstream-app/README on how to install the prequisites for Deepstream SDK, the DeepStream SDK itself and the apps.
+Please follow instructions in the apps/sample_apps/deepstream-app/README on how to install the prerequisites for Deepstream SDK, the DeepStream SDK itself and the apps.